nickteojs/react-blog/README.md

 # React-Blog

-This is a blog application built on React, Context API, using Firebase as backend.
+This is a blog application built on React, Context API, Material UI, and Firebase for the backend.

 View working demo:
 https://nickteo-tasky-bcfee8.netlify.app/